Can A Nation Be Born In A Day

 And the land of your destruction,

-Will even now be too small for the inhabitants;
+Will even now be too small

 And those who swallowed you up will be far away.